TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-throughput-autopilot.md

 PowerShell and CLI support is planned, but not yet available.

-If you are unable to do this operation via the Azure portal, and you have greater than X RU/s, file a support ticket under the **Limits and quotas** category.
+If you are unable to do this operation via the Azure portal, and you have greater than 100,000 RU/s on a resource, file a support ticket under the **Limits and quotas** category.

 ### **Unable to lower RU/s beyond the minimum**
 When you lower the max RU/s, the minimum value you can set it to is: MAX(4000, highest max RU/s ever provisioned / 10, current storage in GB * 100), rounded to the nearest 1000 RU/s.